Chapter 1 : The Time-Turner

 Albus was still reminiscing.
 “Remember the time he hexed the Deputy Minister for calling you a ‘pretty and pert young thing’?”

-I pinched the skin in between my brow, trying not
+I pinched the skin in between my brow, trying not to remember.

 “And when you came back from Ancient Runes Camp and found out he’d sent three Aurours to tail you!”